suabochica/nodejs-course/my-notes/S09-notes.md

 You can run `git push heroku master` to deploy.
 From there run `heroku open` to open your application in the browser.

 ## 9. New Feature Deployment Workflow
+For a new feature deployment workflow you will go through the process that includes:

+1. Add your changes locally
+2. Test the changes.
+3. Commit your changes
+4. Push your changes to GitHub
+5. Deploy your change to Heroku

+The goal is to give you and experience using what was covered in the previous sections.

 ## 10. Avoiding Global Modules